mb2169/F28WP/README.md

 week4-2 - https://mb2169.github.io/F28WP/week4-2/

 Created weather information API.
 Using ajax to send http request to openweathermap API to fetch weather data for input city in JSON format.
-Extract weather information description, temperature and wind speed from JSON document and dispaly with html string.
+Extract weather information description, temperature and wind speed from JSON document and display with html string.